istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 Applications rely on reverse proxies to forward client attributes in a request, such as `X-Forward-For` header.
 However, due to the variety of network topologies that Istio can be deployed in, you must set the `numTrustedProxies` to the number of trusted proxies deployed in front of the Istio gateway proxy, so that the client address can be extracted correctly.
-This helps the Istio Gateway set the correct value for the `X-Envoy-External-Address` header.
+This controls the value populated by the ingress gateway in the `X-Envoy-External-Address` header which can be reliably used by the upstream services to access client's original IP address.

 For example, if you have a cloud based Load Balancer and a reverse proxy in front of your Istio gateway, set `numTrustedProxies` to `2`.